nmsturcke/Discord-Servercount/README.md

 > Check out your statistics!

-# Support me by starring!
+# Support me by starring & sharing!